Last updated March 25, 2026

 The investigator, employee or contractor data that we obtain from the CRO is used to verify the individual’s qualifications, satisfy documentation requirements for the purpose of the clinical trial and to verify their financial disclosures to avoid any conflict of interest.

-Equillium has identified the legal basis for the processing of personal data in order to comply with different privacy and data protection regulations around the world and specifically to comply with the General Data Protection Regulation (“GDPR”) in the EU.
+Equillium has identified the legal basis for the processing of personal data in order to comply with different privacy and data protection regulations around the world and specifically to comply with the GDPR in the EU.

-• We or the CRO we partner with, have obtained explicit consent from the Patients or Subjects participating in the clinical trial prior to the processing of personal data;
+- Consent: We or the CRO we partner with have obtained explicit consent from the Patients or Subjects participating in the clinical trial prior to the processing of personal data.

-• If we have a legitimate interest that will not put the individual’s fundamental rights and freedoms at risk.
+- Legitimate Interest: Processing is necessary for our legitimate interests, provided those interests are not overridden by the individual’s fundamental rights and freedoms.
 Such legitimate interests include monitoring activity on our website to improve the functionality of such website, identification and investigation of fraud, and participation in judicial proceedings to defend or pursue a legal claim or to prosecute illegal acts.

 Equillium will only disclose personal data without the individual’s consent to the following parties under specific circumstances: